openvcloud/docs/docs/selfhealing/maintenance/disk_garbage_collector_schedule.md

 #### category: monitor.healthcheck
 #### enable: True
-#### roles: ['controller']
+#### roles: ['master']
 #### descr:
 ```
-Scheduler that runs on controller to check for orphan disks on specific volume driver nodes.
+Scheduler that runs on master to check for orphan disks on specific volume driver nodes.
 Generates warning if orphan disks exist on the specified volumes.

 ```